mariawright05/web_project_4/README.md

 This project is showcasing the knowledge learned from Practicum's class: Basic JavaScript and Working with the Browser.

 It is a web page showing a user's information and photos they have uploaded from around the US.
 Images can be deleted, liked, and new images added.

+This recent updated added:
+* Form validation
+* Closing modals with esc key
+* Closing modals by clicking outside the modal

 ## Technologies and Techniques Used